Because it’s 2020: Climate change pushing gender equality, sustainable development further off track

 The situation was catastrophic.
 Winds reached speeds of about 200 kilometers per hour.
 For weeks, people sought refuge on top of roofs, trees and school buildings, to escape floodwaters that reached up to eight meters in height.
 Hundreds of thousands lost their homes, belongings and livelihoods.

-Almost one year later, an estimated 2.5 million people, almost 10% of the population, still rely on humanitarian aid.
+Over one year later, an estimated 2.5 million people, almost 10% of the population, still rely on humanitarian aid.
 More than 1.6 million people don't have enough food – a number that is expected to increase in the coming months, after below-average rainfall in southern Mozambique resulted in poor harvests.
 A month-long drought in Southern Africa has left millions more in need.

 Widely touted as one of the worst climate-related disasters, Idai prompted a flood of media articles examining the science connecting climate change and extreme weather.
 One after another, the scientists confirmed that there is “absolutely no doubt” that climate change causes a higher frequency and intensity of storms.